reactivemanifesto/reactivemanifesto/README.md

 Merriam-Webster defines reactive as *“readily responsive to a stimulus”*, i.e. its components are “active” and always ready to receive events.
 This definition captures the essence of reactive applications, focusing on systems that:

 - *react to events*: the event-driven nature enables the following qualities
-- *react to load*: focus on scalability and shared nothing designs
+- *react to load*: focus on scalability by avoiding contention on shared resources
 - *react to failure*: build resilient systems with the ability to recover at all levels
-- *react to users*: honour response time guarantees regardless of load
+- *react to users*: honor response time guarantees regardless of load

 Each one of these is an essential characteristic of a reactive application.
 While there are dependencies between them, these traits are not like tiers in a standard layered application architecture sense.
 Instead they describe design properties that apply across the whole technology stack.